24/7 Florida Alcohol and Drug Abuse and Addiction Hotlines

 - There are 197 facilities for drug detox in Florida that provide help for around 3,100 individuals that require it.

-Important Questions to Ask When Calling a FL Substance Abuse Hotline
+What should I Ask When Calling Substance Abuse Hotline in Florida?

 No matter what Florida abuse hotline number you call, you should use the time on the phone to get useful information on substance abuse, possible treatment options, as well as the following steps you can take.4